 Writing is art.
 It just does not have to be words on the page.
 It can go off the page, it can be a performance, a gallery space, a collage, or a picture.
 Always remember writing is a form of art.

-My take: All the presenters were great and have carved out their own specific lane.
+My take on the Harlem Renaissance Poetry and Prose Reading: All the presenters were great and have carved out their own specific lane.
 Clearly, they all have different voices, much like ice cream flavors.
 My favorite might be vanilla chocolate chip and your favorite might be chocolate.
 It is just personal preference.
 I like how all seemed to light up when I asked about the next generation.
 I love to interact with people who are pursuing their passion and making it a profession.